 |Extend a caveat||£65.00|

-What if I cannot afford to pay a court fee?
+If you cannot afford to pay a court fee

 If you are on a low income, or if you are on certain benefits, you may not have to pay a fee, or you may be able to get some money off the fee.
 This is known as fee exemption or remission.

-Further information on how to apply for help with fees is contained in the guidance - Do I have to pay fees?
+Further information on how to apply for help with fees is contained in the Do I have to pay court fees? guidance.

 Help and advice